 Put simply, if one party to a relationship can establish that they were connected in some way to the receipt of the inheritance, or require additional financial aid due to future issues related to illness or care for children then the Court might consider making an adjustment from the inheritance for this purpose.

-If you are concerned about the implication of an inheritance in a family law matter, please contact us.
+If you are concerned about the implication of an inheritance in a family law matter, please contact our Family Lawyers.